 The raptors that could be most affected by this impact are listed in Table 5 (Section 5.4).
-The recommended mitigation measures are detailed in Table 8 in Section 7.7 below.
+The recommended mitigation measures are detailed in Table 7 in Section 7.7 below.

 7.4.
-Operational Phase: collisions of EGI sensitive species with 132kV power line and to a lesser extent, vultures (Shaw et al., 2010; van Rooyen, 2004).
-These species are mostly heavy-bodied birds with limited manoeuvrability, which makes it difficult for them to take the necessary evasive action to avoid colliding with transmission lines (van Rooyen, 2004).
+Operational Phase: collisions of EGI sensitive species with 132kV/400kV power lines

+Overhead line collisions are arguably the greatest threat posed by overhead lines to birds in southern Africa (van Rooyen, 2004).
+Most heavily impacted upon are bustards, storks, cranes and various species of waterbirds, and to a lesser extent, vultures (Shaw et al., 2010; van Rooyen, 2004).
+These species are mostly heavy-bodied birds with limited maneuverability, which makes it difficult for them to take the necessary evasive action to avoid colliding with transmission lines (van Rooyen, 2004).